 When does it start?

-We are accepting registrations from newly-qualified drivers from October 2019.
+We accepted registrations from newly-qualified drivers from October 2019 to December 2020.
 We accepted registrations from learner drivers from January 2019 until early March 2020.

 What will I get for taking part in the research?
 When and how will I get it?

 You will be given a £5 retail voucher (or if you prefer a £5 charity donation) for each of the four main surveys you complete.
 One of these surveys is at test pass, and then another 3, 6 and 12 months after you pass your test.
 Vouchers will be emailed to you after you complete each survey.
 After the final survey you will be given the opportunity to enter into a prize draw with four top prizes of a year’s free car insurance and several other smaller prizes (iPads, and additional vouchers).
-The prize draw will take place after the Driver2020 research is completed – currently planned for August 2021.
+The prize draw will take place after the Driver2020 research is completed.
 The prize draw terms and conditions are HERE.